Mat-thieu/Framework-JS/README.md

 }

 ```
-Note that a template can only expire after the page has been reloaded, it will not expire templates realtime (this has to do with performance).
+Note that a template can only expire after the page has been reloaded, it will not expire templates realtime (out of performance concerns).

-##Todo and notes
+## Todo and notes

 This script is compatible with all modern browsers (IE 9 and higher).